Web resources graphs

 Number of hits on the server.

-Tip: Compare to the Transaction Response Time graph to see how the number of hits affects transaction performance.
+Tip: Compare with the Transaction Response Time graph to see how the number of hits affects transaction performance.

 Connections

-This metric is useful in indicating when additional connections are needed.
-For example, if the number of connections reaches a plateau, and the transaction response time increases sharply, adding connections would probably cause a dramatic improvement in performance (reduction in the transaction response time).
+This metric helps indicate when additional connections are needed.
+For example, if the number of connections reaches a plateau and the transaction response time increases sharply, adding connections could improve performance by reducing the transaction response time.

 Axis Details